stellarscripts/stellar_firma_transcripts/_posts/2019-10-25-executivequarterly-ep37q2fd-h.piltz-id63277482-.md

 #### SIGMUND

 Hartro Piltz, thank you very much.
-And thanks to all of you for joining me, Sigmund Shankeray, __[the show sounds like it is being played on a radio in a corridor]__ on this edition of Executive Quarterly.
-I hope you'll join me next week where we're meeting Gamma Delt, the most compliant and obedient young executive I've met in many eons.
+And thanks to all of you for joining me, Sigmund Shankeray, _(the show sounds like it is being played on a radio in a corridor)_ on this edition of Executive Quarterly.
+I hope you'll join me next week where we're meeting Gamma Delt, the most compliant and obedient young executive I've met in many aeons.
 Thank you.

 ##### [upbeat radio show music]